aws-samples/aws-appsync-calorie-tracker-workshop/0_NEPTUNE/README.md

 eu-west-1 (Ireland) | [![Launch](../images/cloudformation-launch-stack-button.png)](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=reinvent-calorietracker-module0&templateURL=https://s3.eu-west-1.amazonaws.com/reinvent-calorie-tracker-workshop/0_NEPTUNE/templates/main.yaml)

 ---
- #### Cloudformation Inputs:
+ #### Deployment steps:
-- Please provide the Stack Name
+1. Provide a Stack Name
-- Update the following `EC2 Configuration` section under `Parameters`
+2. Update the following `EC2 Configuration` section under `Parameters`
   - Ensure you specify the SSH keyPair name.
 If you do not have one, please [create a new KeyPair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) from within EC2 console.
-  - Please provide the S3 Bucket Name.
-This needs to be a unique name.
+  - Provide an S3 Bucket Name.
+This needs to be globally unique.
-  - Keep the rest as default and create the stack
+  - Leave rest of the parameters with default values.

   ![CFN](../images/image-cfn-inputs.png)

-- Click next and under `Capabilities`, check both the boxes and click `Create Change Set` under Transform and then click `Next`
+3. Click next.
+Under `Capabilities`, check both the boxes and click `Create Change Set` under Transform.
+Then click `Next`.

   ![CFN](../images/image-cfn-capability.png)

+  This will take 10-15 mintues to complete the stack.

-Once the stack has been successfully deployed, the cloudformation will print all the resource details in the `Output` section:
+4. Once the stack has been successfully deployed, the cloudformation `Output` section will provide the necessary information about the resources being created, as shown below:

   ![Outputs](../images/cfn_outputs.png)

-> Please make a note of the following **Outputs** in the Cloudformation which will be used in the later modules.
+> Please make a note of the following **Outputs** in a text editor, as we will be using it in the later modules of this workshop.
 > - LoaderEndpoint
 > - NeptuneLoadFromS3IAMRoleArn
 > - S3Bucket